BrandonPacewic/CompetitiveProgramming/CONTRIBUTING.md

 if your not sure if your idea is good or not or how to implement it please at least raise an issue.

-Issues should be used to describe what needs to be done, weither it is a bug or a feature.
+Issues should be used to describe what needs to be done, whether it is a bug or a feature.

 I would love to work on any and all of your ideas and if you would also like to